Manchester Film Festival 2026 – Closing Night at Aviva Studios

 Book now

-Manchester Film Festival 2026 concludes in spectacular fashion where it all began at Aviva Studios on the 29th March.
+Manchester Film Festival 2026 concludes in spectacular fashion, where it began at Aviva Studios.
 The feature film of the evening is a special presentation of actor James McAvoy’s directorial debut California Schemin’.
-The film is a compelling blend of music, ambition and unlikely fame based on a true story pulled from Scotland’s own hip-hop underground trials and triumphs.
+The film is a compelling blend of music, ambition and unlikely fame based on a true story pulled from the Scotland hip-hop underground’s trials and triumphs.
 And you might want to stick around as there will be a Q&A after the screening.

-California Schemin’ tells the almost unbelievable but true story of Silibil N’ Brains, the Dundee duo formed by Gavin Bain and Billy Boyd whose continuous failed attempts at making it big, led them to believe that the key to success lay in reinvention.
+California Schemin’ tells the almost unbelievable but true story of Silibil N’ Brains, the Dundee duo formed by Gavin Bain and Billy Boyd whose continuous failed attempts at making it big led them to believe that the key to success lay in reinvention.
 Determined to break into the record industry, the two adopted Californian accents and personas in a bid to sidestep the Scottish rapper prejudice and get noticed.
-And would you believe it, this actually worked.
+And it actually worked.
 They secured a record deal and began touring and appearing as supporting artists for big names like Eminem.

 California Schemin’ closes out Manchester Film Festival 2026, with its mix of heart, aspiration and culture clash.
 Having celebrated bold filmmaking and even bolder storytelling, this year’s film festival is going out with a bang.